nfkp/nfkp-godot-scripts/GlslTexture/README.md

 layout(location = 0) out vec4 FragColor;

-// This is the uniform buffer that needs to match the data being sent layout(set = 0, binding = 0, std140) uniform uniform_buffer {
+// This is the uniform buffer that needs to match the data being sent by the GDScript layout(set = 0, binding = 0, std140) uniform uniform_buffer {
     float px_size;
 } u_buffer;